 UK data scientist salaries lag US figures significantly in absolute terms, though purchasing power parity closes the gap somewhat.
 Glassdoor UK data from 2024 shows entry-level GBP 35,000-50,000 (approximately $44,000-$63,000), mid-level GBP 55,000-75,000 (approximately $69,000-$95,000), and senior GBP 80,000-110,000 (approximately $101,000-$139,000).

-The UK market is also notably smaller.
+The UK market is also notably smaller in volume.
 The number of active data scientist job postings in the UK is roughly one-fifth of the US market, which creates both more competition at entry level and stronger negotiating power for senior specialists who can demonstrate rare expertise.

 European Union

 EU salaries vary significantly by country.
 Germany is the strongest EU market for data scientists by volume and compensation.
-Berlin in particular has a growing ML startup ecosystem, while Munich's engineering-heavy corporate culture (BMW, Siemens, Allianz) provides stable mid-range employment.
+Berlin has a growing ML startup ecosystem (with companies like DeliveryHero, Zalando, and numerous AI startups), while Munich's engineering-heavy corporate culture (BMW, Siemens, Allianz) provides stable mid-range employment.

-Equity compensation is far less common in EU roles than in US tech companies, making total compensation comparisons less favourable for EU-based positions than base salary comparisons suggest.
-A German data scientist earning EUR 90,000 in base with no equity is earning meaningfully less in total compensation than a US counterpart earning $130,000 with significant RSU grants.
+Equity compensation is far less common in EU roles than in US tech companies, making total compensation comparisons less favorable for EU-based positions than base salary comparisons suggest.
+A German data scientist earning EUR 90,000 in base with no equity is earning meaningfully less in total compensation than a US counterpart earning $130,000 with $40,000 in annual RSU vesting.
+This structural difference is the primary reason the US-EU compensation gap is larger than raw base salary numbers indicate.

 India